-Amount to Add to Nonresident Alien Employee's Wages for Calculating Income Tax Withholding Only wages of the nonresident alien employee.
-These chart amounts should not be included in any box on the employee's Form W-2 and do not increase the income tax liability of the employee.
+The amounts added under the chart on the previous page are added to wages solely for calculating income tax withholding on the wages of the nonresident alien employee.
+The amounts from the chart on the previous page should not be included in any box on the employee's Form W-2 and do not increase the income tax liability of the employee.
 Also, these chart amounts do not increase the social security, Medicare, or FUTA tax liability of the employer or the employee.